This article was also published in the Newton Beacon.

-I struggle with how much personal stuff to share with Newton readers.
+I struggle with how much personal stuff to share with readers.
 It ultimately comes down to whether I’ve had an insight that may benefit others.
 After a lot of thinking, I decided to reflect on some lingering health issues.
 Perhaps my musings will help someone with their own situation.

 More than three years ago, I had a stroke.
 It came out of the blue, no warning, no major risk factors.
 The clot affected my right side – weakness, immobile hand, sluggish foot.